Olaplex Lawsuit Updates & News (2025)

 • There has not yet been an Olaplex class action lawsuit.
 A lawsuit representing over 100 Olaplex customers was denied class status because it was overly broad in its allegations.
 It is possible that a new case will be filed against Olaplex that is limited to fewer defective products or plaintiffs who all experienced the same negative effects.

 • The lawsuit brought against Olaplex was for product liability.
-This area of law is similar to personal injury law in that it seeks compensation for consumers who were injured, but the source of injury in these cases is a defective product.
+This product liability law is similar to personal injury law in that it seeks compensation for consumers who were injured, but the source of injury in these cases is a defective product.

 • Olaplex offers a refund for their product minus shipping charges if you return your purchase within 60 days.
 If you believe your use of an Olaplex product has caused hair loss or other injuries, you may wish to consult with a product liability lawyer.